 In this day and age, cybersecurity is at the forefront of operational priorities.
-High-profile data breaches have taught the hard-earned lesson that the protection of data and personally identifiable information (PII) needs to take precedence.
+High-profile data breaches have taught the hard-earned lesson that protecting data and personally identifiable information (PII) needs to take precedence.
 Among one of the most prevalent threats to organizations is phishing.

 In a recent survey, 92% of businesses surveyed reported they had fallen victim to phishing attacks.
-This is due to the reality that these attacks rely on human fallibility rather than the strength of your systems, they can be difficult to combat successfully.
-This article will provide an overview of phishing provides a brief primer on the subject and helps to understand how you can thwart such attacks.
+This is due to the reality that these attacks rely on human error rather than the strength of your systems, and they can also be difficult to combat successfully.
+This article will provide an overview of phishing and will help you to understand how you can avoid these attacks.

 Phishing is a type of cyberattack that uses email (traditional phishing), phone (vishing or voice phishing) or text (smishing or SMS phishing) to entice individuals into providing personal or sensitive information to cybercriminals.
-This information can range from passwords, credit card information and social security numbers to details about a person or organization.
+This information can range from passwords, credit card information and social security numbers to details about a person or an organization.
 Attackers pose as legitimate representatives to gain this information, which is then used to access accounts or systems.
 Ultimately, once in the hands of adversaries, it often leads to identity theft or significant financial loss.

 The term phishing was first used in reference to a program developed by a Pennsylvania teen known as AOHell.
-The program used a credit-card-stealing and password-cracking mechanism which was used to cause trouble for AOL.
+The program used a credit-card-stealing and password-cracking mechanism, which was used to cause disruptions for AOL.
 This software spawned other automated phishing software, such as the one later used by the Warez community.

 The email containing the Mimail virus was fairly successful at convincing users to enter their username and password credentials.
 The email warned of expiring credit card information with a request to update it as soon as possible.
 The link took visitors to a window with PayPal’s logo, and many users entered their password and credit card information on what turned out to be a malicious website.

 Phishing can take on many different forms in order for cybercriminals to execute their schemes.
 Here are several variations of a phishing attack that is used to steal data:

 To help prevent phishing attacks, you should observe general best practices, similar to those you might undertake to avoid viruses and other malware.